PennLINC/PennLINC.github.io/docs/LabHome/ProjectStages.md

 5) Introduction
 6) Discussion

 In general our papers tend to have a lot of co-authors so writing the paper in either a google doc OR microsoft word online is suggested.
+This will make the process of integrating co-author changes much less painful.

 ### 16)	Polish text with faculty mentor